Mobile apps are projected to generate over $693 billion in 2021.

 When building a mobile app, a development team must choose whether to create a web app, a native app, or a hybrid of the two.
 It’s important to understand each option:

-- Web apps – Web apps run in a mobile browser and are more responsive versions of websites for mobile platforms
+- Web apps – Web apps run in a mobile browser and are more responsive versions of websites for mobile platforms.
+Learn more about web apps vs mobile apps here.

 - Native apps – A native app is an app that’s been developed for a specific platform, maximising on the tools and technologies available for that platform, as well as the hardware of devices using that platform